MoserMichael/kind-helper/README.md

 the following steps are done when a test cluster is created:

 1. the script first downloads kind and kubectl (if not present)
-2. starts a local registry
+2. starts a local docker registry
-3. creates a kind cluster that is connected to the local registry.
+3. creates a kind cluster that is connected to the local docker registry.
 4. script waits for all nodes to become ready

 Here is the command line of this programm: